openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 directory.

-warning:The z-component of the passed ofPoint is ignored.
+Warning: The z-component of the passed ofPoint is ignored.

 Parameters:
 targetPoint The target ofPoint to align to.